Small Business Data Breach: The Consequences of a Cybercrime Data Breach

-Perhaps the biggest long-term consequence of a data breach is the loss of customer trust.
+Perhaps the biggest long-term consequence of a cybersecurity data breach is the loss of customer trust.

-Your customers share their sensitive information with businesses like yours assuming that you’ll have the proper security measures in place to protect their data.
-A examined consumer sentiment around cybersecurity and privacy risk reported that 92% of consumers agree that companies must be proactive about data protection.
+Your customers share their sensitive information with businesses like yours assuming you have the proper security measures in place to protect their data.
+A 2017 PwC study examined consumer sentiment around cybersecurity and privacy risk reported that 92% of consumers agree that companies must be proactive about data protection.

 However, businesses can and do recover from the consequences of a data breach.
 Yet the loss of trust and diminished reputations that data breaches cause can be measured directly on your bottom line.
-A suggests that data security and privacy are essential to maintain customers.
-69% of survey respondents would avoid a company that had suffered a data breach.
-29% of those surveyed would never visit that business again.
+A 2019 Verizon study suggests that data security and privacy are essential to maintain customers.
+In fact, 69% of survey respondents would avoid a company that had suffered a data breach, and 29% of those surveyed would never visit that business again.

-Understanding the consequences of a data breach is an important first step on the road to safeguarding your business.
-The next step is creating an action plan so you can protect what you’ve worked so hard to earn.
+Understanding the consequences of a small business cybersecurity data breach is an important first step on the road to safeguarding your business.
+The next step is creating an action plan so you can protect what you’ve worked so hard to build.

-Worldpay is a payment technology leader that can help protect your business with secure transactions that minimize fraud and reduce risk. to learn how Worldpay can help your business reduce the risks of a data breach.
+Worldpay from FIS is a payment technology leader that can help protect your business with secure transactions that minimize fraud and reduce risk.
+Connect with us today to learn how Worldpay can help your business reduce the risks of a data breach.